 On May 2, 2011, the Company completed a private placement of equity and succeeded in raising \$6,000,000.
 The offering consisted of Preferred Class A membership interests in a newly formed limited liability company, Imperial Management Services, LLC ("Imperial").
-The Class B membership interests in Imperial, all of which were retained by the Company's subsidiary, HMCA, hold a 75% equity interest in Imperial.
-The Class A membership interests are entitled to receive a dividend of 18% per annum of their cash capital contribution of \$6,000,000.
+The Class B membership interests in Imperial, all of which were retained by the Company's subsidiary, HMCA, initially held a 75% equity interest in Imperial.
+The Class A membership interests are entitled to receive a dividend of 18% per annum of their cash capital contribution.
 HMCA contributed all of its assets, together with its liabilities, to Imperial as HMCA's capital contribution.
 The Imperial operating agreement provides for the Class A members to receive priority distributions until their original capital contributions are returned.
 Dividends are payable quarterly beginning August 1, 2011.
-On May 1, 2012, the Company returned a portion of the Class A Members capital contribution in the amount of \$1,200,000.
-The Company's subsidiary, HMCA, now owns an 80% interest in Imperial Management Services.
+On May 1, 2013 and on May 1, 2012, the Company returned a portion of the Class A Members capital contribution in the amount of \$1,424,900 and \$1,200,000, respectively.
+As of June 30, 2013, the Company's subsidiary, HMCA, now owns an 86% interest in Imperial Management Services.